kubedb/docs/docs/guides/redis/sentinel/redis-sentinel.md

 Here,
 - `spec.replicas` denotes the number of replica nodes
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `RedisSentinel` objects using Kubernetes API.
-When a `RedisSentinel` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching RedisSentinel object name.
-KubeDB operator will also create a governing service for StatefulSets named `kubedb`, if one is not already present.
+When a `RedisSentinel` object is created, KubeDB operator will create a new PetSet and a Service with the matching RedisSentinel object name.
+KubeDB operator will also create a governing service for PetSets named `kubedb`, if one is not already present.

 Now we will deploy a Redis instance with giving the sentinelRef to the previously created RedisSentinel instance.